-Fujitsu acquired the PrivacyMark\ in August 2007, and have continuously worked to strengthen our personal information protection framework, which includes annual personal information handling training and audits.
-Our domestic group companies have also acquired the PrivacyMark when necessary, and work to ensure personal information management.
+Fujitsu acquired the PrivacyMark in August 2007, and have continuously worked to strengthen our personal information protection framework, which includes annual personal information handling training and audits.
+Our domestic group companies have also acquired the PrivacyMark when necessary, and work to ensure secure personal information management.
 On the public websites of our international group companies, we post privacy policies designed to meet the laws and social requirements of each country.
-For a list of domestic group companies that have acquired the PrivacyMark, please see Third-party Evaluation and Certification (p.37) discussed later.